-Stock futures rise as Trump delays tariff deadline
+Stocks jump as Trump delays tariff deadline

 MORE FROM FOXBUSINESS.COM

-Dow Jones futures were rising by 0.7 percent.
-The S&P 500 added 0.6 percent and the Nasdaq Composite was up 0.9 percent.

 In a tweet, Trump wrote that should progress continue, the U.S. would plan a summit with President Xi Jinping of China to “conclude an agreement.”
+Trump said there would soon be a signing ceremony.

 U.S. tariffs on $200 billion of Chinese goods had been scheduled to rise to 25 percent from 10 percent at 12:01 a.m.
 Saturday.